preactjs/preact-www/content/en/guide/v10/api-reference.md

 If the optional `replaceNode` parameter is provided, it must be a child of `containerNode`.
 Instead of inferring where to start rendering, Preact will update or replace the passed element using its diffing algorithm.

+> ⚠️ The `replaceNode`-argument will be removed with Preact `v11`.
+It introduces too many edge cases and bugs which need to be accounted for in the rest of Preact's source code.
+We're leaving this section up for historical reasons, but we don't recommend anyone to use the third `replaceNode` argument.

 ```jsx
 // DOM tree before render:
 // <div id="container">